 LSU Football: The Current State of the Defensive Tackle Room

-Suggs became the second defensive lineman to reveal his pledge to the Bayou Bengals during the spring portal window; joining Wisconsin's Gio Paez.
+The talk of the town has been LSU's inability to effectively utilize the portal during the current spring window, but with defensive line coach Bo Davis on staff, he has the ingredients to piece together a solid group.

-Now, LSU will shift focus to summer workouts with a trio of fresh faces in the defensive tackle room making their way to Baton Rouge with five-star signee Dominick McKinley joining Suggs and Paez.
+As the offseason continues, it's a given the Tigers will add another defensive tackle or two, but there remain reinforcements who have put pen to paper.

-Here's a look into the current state of the LSU DT Room:
+Here's a look into the current state of the LSU defensive tackle room:

 The Veterans: Jacobian Guillory and Jalen Lee